-Over the past 2 years the size of the forum has grown, (see list below), with the Chair, and or Vice Chair, of each group joining the conference calls.
+Since 2018 the size of the forum has grown, (see list below), with the Chair, Vice Chair or representative of each group joining the conference calls.
 It is their responsibility to disseminate the conference call minutes to their groups, which now number some 860 members.
-In Jersey, Guernsey, Ireland and Isle of Man, where no tree officer groups exist, individual tree officers can also access the forum conference calls.
-On average we have 12 to 17 tree officers on each conference call.
+In Jersey, Guernsey, Ireland, Isle of Man and Gothenburg, Sweden, where no tree officer groups exist, as their circumstances are unique individual tree officers can access the forum conference calls.
+On average we now have 15 to 20 tree officers on each conference call.

 Guest speakers are also invited to present on the conference calls, subjects such as a legal expert discussing the Cavanagh v Whitley Parish Council case, (pre & post High Court appeal), and experts from the Observatree (www.observatree.org.uk) project, discussing biosecurity threats and issues.

 The forum is an integral part of the NTOC, and the conference steering group extends to members of the forum to assist with conference speaker selection and supporting the conference in various ways.